 To accomplish this, it's essential to regularly compare your actual financial performance with what was planned in your financial forecast.
 Based on your business's current trajectory, you can make adjustments to the forecast.

-By diligently monitoring your edible seaweeds farm's financial health, you'll be able to spot potential financial issues, like unexpected cash shortfalls, early on and take corrective actions.
+By diligently monitoring your edible seaweed farm's financial health, you'll be able to spot potential financial issues, like unexpected cash shortfalls, early on and take corrective actions.
 Moreover, this practice will enable you to recognize and capitalize on growth opportunities, such as excess cash flow enabling you to expand to new locations.

 To secure financing